samyvivo/Divar_Real_Estate_Price_Prediction/README.md

-# 🏠 Divar Real Estate Price Prediction
+# 🏠 Real Estate Price Prediction

 A machine learning project that predicts **housing prices in Tehran** based on property features and location.
 Includes a **Streamlit web app** for interactive predictions and a Jupyter Notebook for model training.